Principles of Innovation: Unlocking Creativity and Driving Progress.

 Thomas Edison famously said, “I have not failed.
 I’ve just found 10,000 ways that won’t work.”
 Iteration isn’t failure—it’s progress (and failure is a key ingredient in innovation in any case).

-Innovation isn’t a solo sport.
-Collaboration brings together multiple perspectives and skills to solve problems more effectively.
-To collaborate successfully:
+Innovation isn’t a one-person show.
+Collaboration brings together varied perspectives and skills to solve problems more effectively.
+Some tips for collaboration:

-When working with others, ensure everyone’s efforts align toward the same goal.
+When working with others, make sure everyone’s efforts speed toward the same goal.

 When innovating, think about solutions for today and the future:

-• Short-Term: Address immediate needs with practical, actionable solutions.
+• Short-Term: Serve immediate needs with practical, workable solutions.

 • Long-Term: Predict where technology and society are headed, and design solutions to fit those future scenarios.